MP for Castle Point

 Opposition Chief Whip (Commons)

-Rebecca Harris is the Conservative MP for Castle Point, first elected in 2010.
-She currently serves as Opposition Chief Whip in the Commons (since November 2024), having previously been a government whip (Comptroller of HM Household) from 2022 to 2024.
-Her parliamentary career has included multiple committee assignments and leadership roles within the whips’ team.
+Rebecca Harris is a Conservative MP for Castle Point, first elected in 2010.
+She currently serves as Opposition Chief Whip in the House of Commons (since November 2024) and has previously held whip and committee roles, reflecting a long-standing focus on party organisation and parliamentary procedure.

-Declared financial interests include miscellaneous entries; donations and other support for MP activities (including loans); and land or property holdings (within or outside the UK).
+Declared four financial interests: two miscellaneous entries; one relating to donations and other support for activities as an MP; and one relating to land and property (within or outside the UK).

 Generated 21 February 2026